ushahidi/UshahidiV3UserDocs/5_modes_for_visualizing_and_managing_data_on_your_/52_data_mode.md

 ## 5.2 Data Mode {#6-2-data-mode}

 This mode allows you to view, triage, and manage posts coming into your deployment as a chronological list of events over time.
-It provides a split pane view of post summaries in the left pane, and post details and editing in the right pane as you select posts.
+It provides a split pane that allows for viewing post summaries on the left pane, and post details and editing in the right pane.

 To access this mode,